 Once your positions and patterns (if using) have been created, deployments will be ready to be used in your regular day-to-day scheduling.
 Once you have scheduled shifts in a regular way, even if they are still unassigned, when you then go to Shifts > Manage Deployments > Shift deployments, you will see a list of all upcoming dates.
 To start inputting deployments, you need to go to the date you are interested in by clicking ‘manage positions’.

 From here, you can start adding deployments manually by clicking on the blank time slots or applying a pattern to a staff member’s shift using the select pattern button next to the staff member’s name.
 You can choose from any patterns you have already created and copy and paste this pattern to other staff members to speed up the scheduling process.
+Additionally, when you are adding custom deployments for a shift, you can now save these deployments into a new pattern or over-ride an existing pattern.

 You can quickly adjust times by dragging each deployment in any direction at 5-minute intervals, making last-minute adjustments to deployments simple.
-You can also create a lunch position and factor that into your deployment plan.

 You can also easily adjust the labels at the top of deployments.
-By default, they are times, but you can rename them to relate more to events, e.g., ‘Doors open’ or ‘interval. '
+By default, they will be times, but if you would rather rename them to relate more to events, e.g., ‘Doors open’ or ‘Interval,’ you can adjust these labels.

 Deployment Planner